CoBiG2/RAD_Tools/README.md

 The "static" version will produce a `PDF`, whereas the "non-static" will produce a plotly HTML file.

+## bl_gff_2_annotation.py

+Script to filter annotations on a GFF file based on the contents of a tabular blast output.

 ## License

 Everything is under the GPLv3.